 Mila hopes to attend McGill University and University of Toronto, and to eventually become a criminal lawyer.
 One of Mila’s favorite things to do as a child was the weekly tradition of going to East is East, a Vancouver restaurant with her Mother and Grandparents.

-Mount Sentinel Secondary School: Mischa Gretchen
+Mount Sentinel Secondary School: Lola Chevalier

-Mount Sentinel Secondary School: Rebecca Metcalfe
+Mount Sentinel Secondary School: Kail Keyes

 Salmo Secondary School: Payton Speedie